Katacc/Iostria/Iostria.md

 As such they both created a pantheon of gods to keep watch over the human population.
 They are the ultimate creators of all life on Iostria, and as such they both have large tribal followings around Iostria.

-primordial test
-here we write lore of the primordials

 ## 2 The Gods
 <hr style="margin-top: -2px;">